 There were times when I was so lonesome I took some comfort there

-- "The Boxer" was also interpreted as a Take That to Dylan, but Simon has Jossed that interpretation, explaining that it was actually about himself in a period he felt like he was constantly criticised.
-Dylan's own Cover Version of it was seen as a Take That in return.
+- "The Boxer" was also interpreted as a Take That! to Dylan, but Simon has disproved that interpretation, explaining that it was actually about himself in a period he felt like he was constantly criticised.
+Dylan's own Cover Version of it was seen as a Take That! in return.

-- "A Simple Desultory Phillipic (or How I Was Robert Macnamara'd Into Submission)" from Parsley, Sage, Rosemary and Thyme is a darker, more cynical version of "A Simple Desultory Phillipic (or How I Was Lyndon Johnson'd Into Submission)" from Paul Simon's British album The Paul Simon Songbook, with the skewering of Bob Dylan's musical style more overt in the later version.
+- "A Simple Desultory Philippic (or How I Was Robert Macnamara'd Into Submission)" from Parsley, Sage, Rosemary and Thyme is a darker, more cynical version of "A Simple Desultory Philippic (or How I Was Lyndon Johnson'd Into Submission)" from Paul Simon's British album The Paul Simon Songbook, with the skewering of Bob Dylan's musical style more overt in the later version.

 - "The Sounds of Silence" was originally released as a folk tune with the duo singing and Simon playing acoustic guitar.
 It went nowhere, and the duo broke up.
 Then the record company dubbed a whole new electric arrangement (guitar, bass, drums) onto the song and released the single again.
 It was a hit, and Simon and Garfunkel's career took off.